PoliticalGraveyard.com

 Bessie Outley — of Wauchula, Hardee County, Fla.
 Democrat.
 Delegate to Democratic National Convention from Florida, 1996.
 Female.
 Still living as of 1996.

 Ruth Bryan Owen (1885-1954) — also known as Ruth Bryan; Ruth Bryan Rohde; Mrs. Borge Rohde — of Miami, Dade County (now Miami-Dade County), Fla.; Ossining, Westchester County, N.Y.
 Born in Jacksonville, Morgan County, Ill., October 2, 1885.
 Democrat.
 Lecturer; U.S. Representative from Florida 4th District, 1929-33; U.S. Minister to Denmark, 1933-36.
 Female.
 Episcopalian.
-Member, Daughters of the American Revolution; Delta Gamma. first woman to be elected to Congress from the South; inducted 1992 into the Florida Women's Hall of Fame.
+Member, Daughters of the American Revolution; Delta Gamma.
+First woman to be elected to Congress from the South; inducted 1992 into the Florida Women's Hall of Fame.
 Died in Copenhagen, Denmark, July 26, 1954 (age 68 years, 297 days).
 Cremated; ashes interred at Ordrup Cemetery, Copenhagen, Denmark.

-Relatives: Daughter of William Jennings Bryan and Mary Elizabeth (Baird) Bryan; married, May 3, 1910, to Reginald Owen; married, July 11, 1936, to Borge Rohde; mother of Helen Rudd Brown; niece of Charles Wayland Bryan; granddaughter of Silas Lillard Bryan.
+Relatives: Daughter of William Jennings Bryan and Mary Elizabeth (Baird) Bryan; married, May 3, 1910, to Reginald Owen; married, July 11, 1936, to Borge Rohde; mother of Helen Rudd Brown; niece of Charles Wayland Bryan; granddaughter of Silas Lillard Bryan; first cousin once removed of William Sherman Jennings.

 Political family: Bryan-Jennings family of Illinois.